tonur/snyk_exporter/README.md

 docker build -t snyk_exporter .
 ```

-This is useful if the exporter is to be depoyled in Kubernetes or other dockerized environments.
+This is useful if the exporter is to be deployed in Kubernetes or other dockerized environments.

 Here is an example of running the exporter locally.